 "As more and more stories of Weinstein’s alleged crimes are uncovered, it is important that they not obscure the fact that others, possibly many others, abetted, through their actions or inactions, Harvey’s spree of depravity," Polone writes.

-And he doesn't stop there: Polone names the individuals and organizations "where the investigation of All of Harvey’s Men should begin."
+And he doesn't stop there: Polone names the individuals and organisations "where the investigation of All of Harvey’s Men should begin."
 He calls for an open and impartial investigation of Bob Weinstein, other powerful executives at the company, the New York DA's office, and news agencies that quashed stories about Weinstein.

 "It is inane to wallow in incredulity about what Harvey Weinstein and others did and then do nothing.
 Now is time to act," Polone concludes.

 Weinstein and Weinstein alone is responsible for his actions, but we need to take a long hard look at powerful men who aid and abet other powerful men in order to maintain their statuses, careers, and lifestyles.
 Those who are complicit must also be held accountable.
 By using his platform and power to bring attention to this issue, Polone has shown what it looks like to truly be an ally.
-I hope that powerful men in Hollywood and other industries follow his lead, because it's hard to imagine that things will improve if men continue to stay silent and look the other way when women are victimized by those in power.
+I hope that powerful men in Hollywood and other industries follow his lead, because it's hard to imagine that things will improve if men continue to stay silent and look the other way when women are victimised by those in power.